 Home to the famous Las Vegas Philharmonic and the Nevada Ballet, Smith Centre is an excellent place to explore Vegas’ art and culture scene.
 Catch a Broadway special or buy tickets to a top-notch concert.

-And don’t worry about the kids getting bored as there are special shows of Matilda and the Nutcracker for the young guests.
+Confused about what to do in Las Vegas with kids and toddlers?
+Don’t worry, there are shows for kids that the whole family can enjoy as well.
+The best shows include Matilda and Nutcracker, among many others.
 The Smith Center also hosts an annual summer camp for children that love drama.
 You can also visit the Discovery Children’s Museum nearby while you’re in the area.

 Check Out the Discovery Children’s Museum